Assignment Help

 Topic sentence: Name the strongest objection to your solution fairly and accurately.

-Rebuttal: Explain why this objection does not invalidate your solution — address cost, feasibility, unintended consequences, or competing values.
+Rebuttal: Explain why this objection does not invalidate your solution — address cost, feasibility, or competing values.

-Closing sentence: Reinforce that despite the limitation, your solution remains the most viable option available.
+Closing sentence: Reinforce that despite the limitation, your solution remains the most viable option.

 VI.
 Conclusion and Call to Action (150–175 words)

-Brief restatement of problem (one sentence — do not re-explain, just remind).
+Brief restatement of problem (one sentence — do not re-explain).

-Brief restatement of solution (one sentence — do not repeat your thesis verbatim).
+Brief restatement of solution (one sentence — do not repeat thesis verbatim).

 Call to action: Who specifically should do what?
-Be concrete.
-Name actors (students, university administrators, legislators, etc.) and actions (advocate, fund, implement, vote).
+Name actors and actions.

 Common Mistakes in Problem-Solution Essays (And How to Fix Them)

 Most low-scoring problem-solution essays fail for predictable, avoidable reasons.
-Understanding what these mistakes look like — and having a specific strategy to avoid them — is the fastest way to improve your essay before it goes to your professor.
-These are the patterns that writing instructors at institutions from Harvard Extension School to Oxford Brookes University identify most frequently in submitted work.
-Common grammar mistakes in student essays are only the surface level — the deeper problems are logical and structural.
+Understanding these patterns — and having a specific strategy to avoid them — is the fastest way to improve your essay before submission.

 What Strong Essays Do